Do This, And Your Day Might Improve

 Shut up.
 We all need help.
 Most of us are just too proud to admit it.
 If we didn’t need help, we’d all live apart from anyone else, single campfire after single campfire dotting the horizon for as far as the eye can see.
 But guess what?
 Facebook, your phone, your consumption of this post alone illustrates your desire for community.
 You already admitted your need, so just deal with it.

 Now, some of you may be wondering how the heck this concept is going to help you in the gym.
 How does love translate to the barbell or the kettlebell or the pull-up bar?
-You can’t love the barbell.
-(Well, you could, but that’s just wrong, and possibly illegal in 14 states.)
-And nobody can love thrusters.
+Nobody can love thrusters.
 But maybe, instead of hating and dreading thrusters, you can learn to love what they do for your body, how they make you stronger in body and mind.

 Anyhow, whatever you’re struggling with today — a relationship, a work problem, even those damn double-unders — put more love into the situation.
 See what happens.
-Things just might get better …
+Things might get better.

 I lost my beloved wife almost 10 months ago - she died by suicide as a result of depression due to stage IV cancer and the months of chemo treatment (which she hated) she had undergone for this.
 We have five kids, 6yrs-17yrs.
 She was an AMAZING person and a wonderful wife and mom, so the void left in all our lives is huge.
 Thankfully I chose transparency and being open with people about what happened, and throughout these subsequent months of grieving we have had overwhelming support and help given to us as a family.
 Our situation is extreme, but it's helped me to see how we all need help from others, and it won't happen without opening ourselves up to others and being honest.
 Very true words, and appreciated.
 As a severely double-under challenged CrossFitter, I don't know if I can ever love double-unders though.
 But I'll try.
 Thanks for that challenge.